Nominations recently opened for the Cairns Tropical Pride’s Community Hero Awards, recognising the region’s LGBTIQ volunteers of the year.

 Kevin Scott came to prominence in the community for his work at QuAC but his award recognised the huge contribution he made in community events as a founder of events like Cairns Tropical Pride, The Cairns Queer Film Festival, Out! parties and the Outloud Choir.
 When many of these events began, Kevin and fellow volunteers organised them on a wing and a prayer.
 Our community is so much the richer for people like Kevin who were willing to fight against all odds to start new and grand events for the community.

-Nick is mainly known for his work in health promotion but also is a staunch political advocate and came to the fore in our community when QuAC was defunded in one of the periodic episodes of government bastardry.
-He has served on the board of QuAC as North Queensland representative and also been a key figure in organisations like Cairns Tropical Pride and the LGBT Alliance.
-Nick’s ability as a moderator was on display in the 2017 PRIDE Fair Day Marriage Equality Community Forum and is slotted to moderate another forum at the 2018 event.
+Nick is mainly known for his work in health promotion.
+However, he is also is a staunch political advocate.
+He came to the fore when QuAC was defunded in one of the periodic episodes of government bastardry.
+He served on the board of QuAC as North Queensland representative.

 Bill was a staunch advocate for both the gay and the positive communities.
 He volunteered as an event director for Cairns Tropical Pride, organising both a Fashion Gala and Tropical Gaze Art Exhibition.
-Unfortunately, Bill had to relinquish his organisation of Tropical Gaze shortly before the 2016 festival and died soon after of cancer.
+Unfortunately, ill health forced Bill to relinquish his organisation of Tropical Gaze shortly before the 2016 festival.
+He died soon after of cancer.

 Nae has been an invaluable member of the LGBT+ community in Cairns for decades.
 An inveterate volunteer, she has given of herself to the LGBT+, Indigenous and Arts communities.
-She has proved an incredible ambassador for the LGBT+ community to those other communities and has served for many years on the Cairns Tropical Pride committee.
+She proved an incredible ambassador for the LGBT+ community to those other communities.
+She also served for many years on the Cairns Tropical Pride committee.
 Nae is a Patron of Cairns Tropical Pride.